Aura Router

 Installation

-Schema validations can be passed directly to an endpoint or using createEndpointConfig
+Schema validations can be passed directly to an endpoint or defined using the createEndpointConfig function.

 Directly

-Pass the schema as the fourth argument of createEndpoint.
+The schema can be passed as the fourth argument of createEndpoint.

 import { createEndpoint } from "@aura-stack/router"